Iubenda logo

 Table of Contents

-Data Security vs Data Privacy: What’s the Difference?
+Data Privacy vs Data Security: What’s the Difference?

-Data security vs data privacy?
-They don’t have the same meaning.
-But!
-They’re equally important.
-As a business, you should make sure to have a clear understanding of these two terms and why they are so crucial (from a legal and business perspective).
+Data privacy vs data security: they don’t have the same meaning, but they’re equally important.
+As a business, you should make sure to have a clear understanding of these two terms and why they are so crucial – from a legal and business perspective.

 data security vs data privacy